Mandatory Binding Arbitration

-Paragarph 3 addresses the following situation that arise from different choices of arbitration process each party (contracting jurisdiction) has made.
+Paragraph 3 addresses the following situation that arises from different choices of arbitration process each party (contracting jurisdiction) has made.
 A Party that chooses the "final offer" approach have two choices when the other party reserves its right under paragraph 2 of the Article not to apply the final offer approach: either i) the final-offer party can accept the reservation of the other party; or ii) it may reserve its right for adopting the independent opinion approach as provided under paragraph 2.

 Unlike the cases in other Parts of the MLI, Reservations made under Part VI are subject to acceptance by the other party to the arbitration.